Dr. Farouk Hosny, Egypt’s Former Minister of Culture

 Follow in the footsteps of the most cosmopolitan travelers and savor the world of luxury by staying at the most iconic hotels in Egypt.
 Embrace the hospitality of local people who invite you into their homes so you can see what everyday life in Egypt is like.
 You also enjoy treatment typically reserved for royals, heads of state, and other VIPs when you visit two of Egypt’s presidential palaces in Cairo and in Alexandria.

-Meet some of the most influential Egyptians: former Minister of Culture and celebrated artist Dr. Farouk Hosny describes Egypt’s rich heritage; Dr. Mostafa el Feki, Director of the New Library of Alexandria, discusses the people and politics of Egypt; and finally, Dr. Jehan Sadat, a living legend, greets you at the residence of Egypt’s late president Anwar Sadat to talk about their work for peace.
+Meet some of the most influential Egyptians: former Minister of Culture and celebrated artist Dr. Farouk Hosny describes Egypt’s rich heritage; Dr. Mostafa el Feki, Director of the New Library of Alexandria, discusses the people and politics of Egypt.
+To enrich your experience of Egypt even further, you will meet Archaeological Paths’ Surprise VIP Guest– it can be a world-renowned scholar, museum director, high-profile minister, or even a member of a former presidential family.

 February 23 - March 8, 2022